rohiitb/Quadrotor_planning_and_control/README.md

 # Quadrotor_planning_and_control

 This project was done as the part of the course MEAM620 : Advanced Robotics in UPenn.
 Thi project involves Control and  dynamics of the quadrotor, planning a path through the obstacles using Djikstra's algorithm and A* algorithm.<br>
-To get the visual inertial odometry, we fused the IMU measurements and the stereo pair camera images to estimate the pose of the flying robot using Error State Kalman filter (ESKF).
-Another algorithm to get the VIO is Multistate Constraint Kalman filter (MSCKF) which is implemented [here](https://github.com/rohiitb/msckf_vio_python).
+To get the visual inertial odometry, we fused the IMU measurements and the stereo pair camera images to estimate the pose of the flying robot using <strong>Error State Kalman filter (ESKF)</strong>.
+Another algorithm to get the VIO is <strong>Multistate Constraint Kalman filter (MSCKF)</strong> which is implemented [here](https://github.com/rohiitb/msckf_vio_python).
 <br>
 The controller was also implemented on a CrazyFlie quadrotor to simulate in the real world.